How to eat for glowing healthy skin: Best foods for skin

 Kiwi fruit are loaded with vitamin C is a powerful antioxidant that helps to reduce inflammation and prevent pigmentation and discolouration.
 But that’s not all!
 Vitamin C is also needed for the development of collagen, which you need for healthier, thicker skin.
 You can also get plenty of vitamin C in orange/red coloured foods like oranges, carrots, capsicum.
 Blood oranges are another great pick.

 For smooth and tight skin

 I love brazil nuts.
-They are loaded with selenium, a nutrient power house that helps maintain elastin, a protein that keeps your skin smooth and tight.
-Snack on a handful of brazil nuts, crush them and add them to a salad with shave them onto grilled veggies for more crunch.
+They are loaded with selenium, a nutrient powerhouse that helps maintain elastin, a protein that keeps your skin smooth and tight.
+Snack on a handful of brazil nuts, crush them and add them to a salad by shaving them onto grilled veggies for more crunch.

 For clear, hydrated skin